NethServer/docs/administrator-manual/en/mail.rst

    that a spammer is in hurry and is likely to give up, whilst a SMTP-compliant MTA will attempt to deliver the deferred message again.

-2. If the spam score is above :guilabel:`Spam threshold` the message is **marked as spam** by adding the special header ``X-Spam: Yes`` for specific treatments, then it is delivered like other messages.
+2. If the spam score is above :guilabel:`Spam flag threshold` the message is **marked as spam** by adding the special header ``X-Spam: Yes`` for specific treatments, then it is delivered like other messages.
 As an alternative, the :guilabel:`Add a prefix to spam messages subject` option makes the spam flag